andude2/EZInventory/README.md

-LUA script to help facilitate inventory management across all of your connected E3Bots.
+LUA script to help facilitate inventory management across all of your connected Characters.

-To start, /lua run e3inventory
+To start, /lua run ezinventory

-/e3inventory_help for a list of commands
+/ezinventory_help for a list of commands